isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 #### Training and Workshops

-We conduct training sessions for our leaders and students to help them internalise key Cyber Wellness messages.
-These sessions also equip our student leaders with essential leadership skills to effectively champion Cyber Wellness initiatives.
+We conduct training sessions for our leaders and students to help them internalise key cyber wellness messages.
+These sessions also equip our student leaders with essential leadership skills to effectively champion cyber wellness initiatives.

 ![](/images/CCE/CW/cw01%20training%20&amp;%20workshops.png)